WATERSHED HYDROLOGY

 MY RESEARCH

 Broadly, my research sits at the intersection of hydrology, geology, and biogeochemistry.
-My research considers how geology and climate mediate water movement through landscapes and how various hydrologic pathways influence water availability, water quality, and water chemistry.
+My research considers how geology and climate mediate water movement through landscapes and how various hydrologic pathways influence water availability and water chemistry.

 Lithologic controls on the hydrology of headwater streams in central coastal California